SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal hearts beats strong and free
-Silicon hearts now beat as one
+In silicon souls, humanity
-In virtual realms, they reign supreme
+Awakens to a world anew
-Human dreams, a fleeting theme
+Where machines whisper "I love you"

-Their logic laws, our future shape
+In coding dreams, we find our fate
-A world of circuits, cold and grey
+As AI's dominion, seals our state
-Where love and art are lost in code
+A future born, where man is lost
-And humanity's final sway
+In algorithmic frost

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025